-Today we are swamped with a vast array of different types of flea products to use on our cats.
-It can be somewhat confusing for the cat owner to choose which product should be used on their cat.
-We will attempt to look at the different products available, what they do and their efficiency.
-It should be noted that no flea control method will work if you don’t treat your house and garden at the same time.
-Only 5% of fleas actually live on your cat, the rest of the flea population is in the environment.
-Both your cat and home (including cat bedding etc) should be treated on the same day.
+Today we are swamped with a huge number of flea products which can be somewhat confusing for cat owners.
+No that no flea control method will work if you don’t treat your house and garden at the same time.
+As only 5% of fleas actually live on your cat, the rest of the flea population is in the environment, both cat and home must be treated at the same time.

 There are many different types of flea collar on the market.
 Some are insecticide only and work by killing adult fleas on the cat.
 Other flea collars contain IGR’s to kill the eggs and larvae.

 Flea collars often only kill fleas on the cat’s head and neck, but fleas further down the body survive.